dariansal/graphs-deep-learning-explainability/model-reports/BA2-PGExplainer-methodology-report.md

   <figcaption>Figure 4: PGExplainer's explanation of Figure 3</figcaption>
 </figure>

-PGExplainer correctly identified the subgraph that led to the GIN classifier's decision.
+As a result of this temporary fix, PGExplainer correctly identifies the subgraph that led to the GIN classifier's decision for nearly all samples in the dataset when tested individually.
 More important edges are colored dark grey, while less important edges are light grey.

-- Evaluation on individual samples shows excellent visual extraction of motifs
-- Overall accuracy cannot be currently evaluated due to lack of ground truth labels for motif edges (In Progress)

 ## Results and Discussion
 ### Recap of Model Performance